 GSTR 210- Burnside, Jackie: Being Different, Becoming Distinctive.
 When Berea reopened after the Civil War ended, black and white males and females were enrolled on an equal status as students in Kentucky’s first interracial and coeducational institution of education.
 In this course, we will examine the trials, tribulations, and celebrations of the Berea saga from the 19th century into the 21st as we ponder the challenges and opportunities for the College in being different, and becoming distinctive.
 In addition to the final research paper, students will be expected to participate in class discussions, make short oral presentations in teams, and engage in writing several reflective exercises based on our work with various texts.

-GSTR 210- Cohen, Jason: Citizenship, Contact, and Critique.
-Citizenship seems like a fact of life – unless your birth or residence is not considered “regular,” or unless you are denied access to rights and entitlements, or unless you have been convicted of a felony crime, or unless you don’t have the money to exercise your rights, or unless you have crossed established legal thresholds, or unless you are otherwise silenced.
+GSTR 210- Cohen, Jason: Race, Citizenship, and Lyrical Critique.
+Who is a citizen, and what has citizenship required historically?
+How does that differ from its implications today?
+Being a citizen seems like a fact of life – unless your birth or residence is not considered “regular,” or unless you are denied access to rights and entitlements, or unless you have been convicted of a felony crime, or unless you don’t have the money to exercise your rights, or unless you have crossed established legal thresholds, or unless you are otherwise silenced.
 Citizenship, that is to say, is not at all ensured: it is a term under pressure, open to critique and interpretation, and at times, threatened by the very political processes that gave form to it.
 Citizenship, we will further suggest, is a contact zone among varied people and cultures, and we will asks how that contact works.
-We will examine a variety of sources shaped by racial, regional, economic, and national concerns about citizenship, from Ta-Nehisi Coates’s recent Between the World and Me, Zadie Smith’s White Teeth, and Claudine Rankin’s long poem Citizen to the study of crime and community in The Merchant of Venice and The Wire, to contemporary literary, historical, and geographic articulations of resistance.
-We will include global counterparts (such as the Black Panther Party in America and their Puerto Rican expatriate counterparts, the Young Lords), and we will look at native american problems of nation and citizenship as well.
-We will watch films from Sidney Poitier to Spike Lee, including the opera Porgy and Bess, A Patch of Blue, Django Unchained, Twelve Years a Slave, and Chi-Raq.
-As with all GSTR 210 sections, this course will develop the reasoning, writing, and research components of your liberal arts education, culminating in a major research project and presentation.
+We will examine a variety of sources shaped by racial, regional, economic, and national concerns about citizenship, from Claudine Rankin’s long poem Citizen to the study of tragedy and community in Othello, to contemporary literary, historical, and geographic articulations of resistance.
+We will look at Native American problems of nation and citizenship as well.
+We will watch films, listen to lyrics attentively from bluegrass to hip hop, and as with all GSTR 210 sections, this course will develop the reasoning, writing, and research components of your liberal arts education, culminating in a major research project and presentation.

 GSTR 210- Crachiolo, Beth: American Identities: How do you know?
 This section will explore the definitions of “American,” beginning with the assumption that there are multiple definitions.
 What makes an American?
 What are the negotiations, tensions, and constructions that we use to forge our identities?
 We will be focused particularly on gender, race, and class, especially as they relate to and/or define various categories of Americans: the privileged; the oppressed; the immigrant; the educated; the differently abled; the urban/rural American.
 Since GSTR 210 has a research paper at its center, we will be working on yours all semester, step by step.
 Whether you are American or not, you’ll learn a lot about yourself, as well as about this country.